2008 Crewe and Nantwich by-election

-The 2008 Crewe and Nantwich by-election was a parliamentary by-election held on 22 May 2008, for the House of Commons constituency of Crewe and Nantwich, in Cheshire, England.
+The 2008 Crewe and Nantwich by-election was a parliamentary by-election held on 22 May 2008, for the UK House of Commons constituency of Crewe and Nantwich, in Cheshire, England.
 The election was won by the Conservative party candidate Edward Timpson, who defeated the Labour party candidate Tamsin Dunwoody, on a swing from Labour to Conservative of 17.6%, a swing that in a general election would have seen nine Labour cabinet ministers lose their seats.

 At the time of the by-election, a swing of 7% in a general election would have seen the Conservatives gain an overall majority over Labour.
 This was the first seat gained by the Conservatives in a by-election since the 1982 Mitcham and Morden by-election and the first seat they had taken from Labour in a by-election since the 1978 Ilford North by-election thirty years earlier.

 Overview

 The by-election was called following the death on 17 April 2008 of the sitting MP Gwyneth Dunwoody.
 The timing of the election caused controversy as, by convention, by-elections are not moved until after the funeral of the deceased Member of Parliament, which drew protests from Conservative and Liberal Democrat members in the House of Commons.
 However the writ was moved with the approval of the Dunwoody family.

 The election had attracted high media and public interest following heavy defeats for the incumbent Labour party in the local elections held earlier that same month, and the fact it followed the controversial removal by the Labour government of the 10 pence national income tax band, which had seen a backbench rebellion against Prime Minister Gordon Brown, causing an announcement in the same month of a recovery package to help the people left worse off by the move.

 Immediately following the announcement of the result following the speeches, the defeated Tamsin Dunwoody speaking live to the BBC blamed the swing on a higher turn-out than usual due to the high interest in the election, despite both the turnout and winning vote being lower than the 2005 general election result for this seat.
-Telling the BBC the Labour vote "held up" in a "democratic decision", defeated Labour candidate Tamsin Dunwoody called herself a "fighter".
-New MP Edward Timpson said in his victory speech that he would "not let you down", whilst Brown attributed the defeat to rising petrol prices, and the recent increases in the cost of living.
+Telling the BBC the Labour vote "held up" in a "democratic decision", defeated candidate Dunwoody called herself a "fighter".
+New MP Edward Timpson said in his victory speech that he would "not let you down", whilst Prime Minister Brown attributed the defeat to rising petrol prices, and the recent increases in the cost of living.